arman-anm/qr-code-component-main/README.md

 - Mobile-first workflow

 ### What I learned
 - Centering an element in HTML is freaking hard for me.
-Everytime I mess up with at least something😏
+There must be something wrong, everytime😏

-This time i've used Flexbox luckily it worked😇😇
+This time, luckily it worked😇😇

 ```css
   display: flex;